Virtual Care > Virtual Care: Stomach Flu (Viral Gastroenteritis)

 Signs of dehydration in young children:

 Vaccines are available to protect children from rotavirus.
-Health care providers give shots to babies before age 6 months.
+Licensed health care providers give shots to babies before age 6 months.
 You and your children can help prevent viral gastroenteritis by taking these steps:

 Specific treatment is not usually needed.
 Usually, you simply need to drink plenty of fluids and rest at home until the virus leaves your system.
 In rare cases, you may need treatment for severe dehydration, with IV (intravenous) fluids.